SCIENCES AND

 MORPHOLOGY — study of forms and the development of structures

-OBSTETRICS — study of
+OBSTETRICS study of midwifery

-of wines
+OENOLOGYstudy of wines

-OPHTHALMOLOGY — study of eye diseases
+OPHTHALMOLOGYstudy of eye diseases

 OPTICS — study of light

-OPTOMETRY — science of
+OPTOMETRY — science of examining the eyes

-ORTHOEPY — study of correct pronunciation
+ORTHOEPYstudy of correct pronunciation

-— study of spelling
+ORTHOGRAPHY study of spelling

 PAEDOTROPHY — art of rearing children